Qarik-Group/ultimate-guide-to-uaa/docs/playtime.md

 The `uaa` CLI is a separate application from the UAA.
 The UAA refers to third-party applications as "clients".
 We want to configure this separate application to target our UAA, to authenticate as a valid application, and to interact with the UAA's API.

+That the `uaa` CLI has a similar name to the UAA API server is confusing.
+The `uaa` CLI is just one of infinite applications that might want to interact with the UAA API - either directly as a client, or on behalf of the UAA's users.

 For convenience the `uaa-deployment auth` command will target and authentication with your UAA:

 ```